UKAEA-Edge-Code/EdgeCodeRequirements/MOOSE/readme.md

 Code is C++17, Python only used for postprocessing, data manipulation, docs generation etc.
 Intel compilers NOT supported; gcc (>7.5) and clang (>10.0.1) only.

+### Parallelism

+- MPI + Threading supported
+- GPU via PETSc only.
+- Supports (in theory) CUDA, KOKKOS, HIP, OpenCL.
+SYCL ("Not yet supported")
+- Have looked at this for another project will share when written up but..
+    - Works on NVIDIA (CUDA or Kokkos), can't make PETSc work on Intel GPUs (uses SYCL via KOKKOS), never tried with AMD
+    - Seems to be that not enough work is offloaded to GPU to get speed-up with A100 (vs sapphire rapids).

 ### Dependencies